Braided symmetries of $SU_{q,\phi}(2)$ and Podle\'s Spheres: Conclusions and outlook

 \section{Conclusions and outlook}

 The presented work explicitly constructs the symmetries, understood as braided Hopf algebra actions, of the $SU_{q,\phi}(2)$ algebra and the Podle\'s spheres.
-To provide this concrete answer we first systematically developed the theory of left action of braided Hopf algebras on algebras and illustrated it with the adjoint action of a braided Hopf algebra on itself and an action obtained from the pairing between two braided Hopf algebras.
-We further developed the notion of compatibility of the star structure with the action of Hopf algebras on algebras in a braided case with braiding obtained by the twisting procedure.
+To provide this concrete answer we first systematically developed the theory of left action of braided Hopf algebras on algebras.
+Then we illustrated it with the adjoint action of a braided Hopf algebra on itself and an action obtained from the pairing between two braided Hopf algebras.
+We further developed the notion of compatibility of the star structure with the action of Hopf algebras on algebras in a braided case, considering the braiding obtained by the twisting procedure.

-Subsequently we introduced a new braided Hopf algebra, $\cU_{q,\phi}(\hat{u}(2))$, as an analogue of $\cU_{q, \phi}(su(2))$ algebra preserving its duality to braided $SU_{q, \phi}(2)$ algebra.
+Subsequently we introduced a new braided Hopf algebra, $\cU_{q,\phi}(\hat{u}(2))$, as an analogue of $\cU_{q}(su(2))$ algebra preserving its duality to braided $SU_{q, \phi}(2)$ algebra.

-Thanks to that we could provide an explicit example of braided left action obtained from the pairing and, by reversing the braiding, the right action.
+By using $\cU_{q,\phi}(\hat{u}(2))$ we could provide an explicit example of braided left action obtained from the pairing with $SU_{q, \phi}(2)$ and, by reversing the braiding, the right action.
 This has not been known so far and is a crucial step into a systematic application of the discovered action together with the representation theory of the $\cU_{q,\phi}(\hat{u}(2))$ algebra to develop the spectral geometry of the braided $SU_{q, \phi}(2)$ algebra.
-Moreover, the derivation of the algebras of Podle\'s spheres is a different one and, in a sense, complementary to the one presented in \cite{podles}.
+Moreover, the presented derivation of the algebras of Podle\'s spheres is a different one and, in a sense, complementary to the one presented in \cite{podles}.

-The concrete realisation of the braided version of a Hopf algebra acting on them shows that one needs to pass to a larger object to accommodate for additional constraints imposed by the braiding.
+The concrete realisation of the braided Hopf algebra acting on them shows, that one needs to pass to a larger object to accommodate for additional constraints imposed by the braiding.
 Thus, the Podle\'s spheres allow, as symmetries in the sense of an action, not only the usual $\cU_{q}(su(2))$ Hopf algebra but also a larger braided Hopf algebra $\cU_{q, \phi}(\hat{u}(2))$.

 There are several interesting directions to follow in future research.
 First of all, out of the family of Podle\'s spheres, only the standard one can be realized as a subalgebra of the braided $SU_{q,\phi}(2)$ algebra.
 This, together with the $q \to1$ limit in the generic case, or $e^{4 i \phi}$ being a root of unity, shall be studied in more detail.